 More and more, airlines are holding specific seats such as aisle and window seats for those willing to pay extra.
 If you are a family who would like to sit together, it would be wise to purchase your seats at least two months in advance.
 Also, pay extra for adjoining seats if need be.
 Southwest Airlines has open seating.
 Any family who checks in right at the 24 hour advance time should be in an early enough boarding group to get seats together.
 If you would prefer to pay to guarantee your seating, Southwest’s priority boarding fee is one of the lowest in the industry.

 Last, consider bringing an empty water bottle through security and filling it before boarding.
 Bring along your own snacks if your airline charges.
 These steps will save you if you fly on an airline that charges for water and snacks.

 Airfare Discount Information & Tips From TheMouseForLess Readers

 - Southwest has no cancel fee, baggage fee, or change your flight fee.
 They also give you a complimentary beverage.
 You can also purchase gift cards at grocery stores and Walgreens.
 After you fly about 12 round trips, you get complimentary alcohol drink coupons.

 - Jet blue has nice wide seats.
 They also have TVs on the back of all the seats.

 - I bought my kids Earplanes from Walgreens for our flight, but they are available at most drugstores.
-They reduce pressure changes doing flights that kids often complain about and worked great for us.
+They reduce pressure changes during flights that kids often complain about and worked great for us.

 - Southwest sells early boarding.
-With EarlyBird Check-in, you’ll receive a better boarding position that is confirmed for your trip.
+With EarlyBird Check-in, you’ll receive a better boarding position.
 Since you’re boarding earlier, there will be more open seats and overhead bin space from which to choose.

 - Airfare Discount Information is always changing.
 Sometimes being loyal to a particular airline will provide better discounts if you fly enough.